Munira12345/portfolio/README.md

-# portfolio
-Data Scientist
+SOFTWARE DEVELOPER
-Technical Skills: Python, SQL, AWS, Snowflake, MATLAB Education
+Technical Skills: Python, SQL, AWS, PHP, JavaScript, Kotlin, Java, C++, CSS3 Education
 Ph.D., Physics | The University of Texas at Dallas (May 2022) M.S., Physics | The University of Texas at Dallas (December 2019)